nightscout/cgm-remote-monitor/CONTRIBUTING.md

 If you intend to add a new feature, please allow the community to participate in the design process by creating an issue to discuss your design.
 For new features, the issue should describe what use cases the new feature intends to solve, or which existing use cases are being improved.

+Note Nighscout has a plugin architecture for adding new features.
+We expect most code for new features live inside a Plugin, so the code retains a clear separation of concerns.
+If the Plugin API doesn't implement all features you need to implement your feature, please discuss with us on adding those features to the API.
+Note new features should under almost no circumstances require changes to the existing plugins.

 ## Develop on `dev`

 We develop on the `dev` branch.
 All new pull requests should be targeted to `dev`.
 The `master` branch is only used for distributing the latest version of the tested sources.